Climate of New York City: Wind

 New York City can occasionally experience strong winds, like many coastal locations.
 Tropical cyclones or intense oceanic storms bring the strongest winds.
 The strongest gust in Central Park, of 78 mph, occurred on December 2, 1974, however, a station at The Battery reported a gust of 113 mph on October 14, 1954, during Hurricane Hazel.

-Most recently Hurricane Sandy struck the city on October 29, 2012, causing billions of dollars in damage.
+Most recently Hurricane Sandy, with 185 km/h struck the city on October 29, 2012, causing billions of dollars in damage.
 It resulted in loss of power, severe flooding and many residents being displaced.

 Climate change

 Queens–Midtown Tunnel after flooding caused by Hurricane Sandy on October 29, 2012.
 Climate change means events like this will become more likely.

 Being a coastal city, New York City is expected to experience significant effects from rising sea levels.
-Predictions that the sea level will rise by as much as 6 ft by 2100 have prompted the city's mayor to invest $10 billion into keeping the city safe.
+Predictions that the sea level will rise by as much as 6 ft by 2100 prompted then-mayor Bill deBlasio to invest $10 billion into infrastructure in 2019.
 The city is also expected to become more susceptible to storm surges and flooding, meaning events like Hurricane Sandy's impacts will become more likely in the future.